Incident Investigation: Importance, Step-by-Step Guide, Training

 Once an incident has occurred, prevent access to the area.
 This will prevent physical evidence from being removed or tampered with.
 Once investigators preserve the scene, they will have to document the facts of the incident.

-There are a few tools that investigators use to document a scene.
+Investigators use a few tools to document a scene.
 These include:

 • An incident investigation kit